 Macadamia nut oil, though expensive, is really the ONLY nut oil that I feel safe eating on occasion because it is very shelf-stable and resistant to oxidation from heat.
 Mark Sisson has a great article on macadamia oil here.

-In addition, the phytic acid content of macadamias is also lower than other nuts, which means that it’s not as critical that they be soaked and dehydrated for proper digestion.
+In addition, the phytic acid content of macadamias is also lower than other nuts, which means that it’s not as critical that they are soaked and dehydrated for proper digestion.
 While you can soak and dehydrate them, I will give you a word of warning.
 They take FOREVER to dehydrate once soaked.
 Waaaaaaaaaaaaaay longer than any other nut.
 If you do soak and dehydrate them you need to make sure they are thoroughly dehydrated so they don’t spoil during storage.

 When it comes to nuts (and I don’t eat a ton), macadamias are my nut of choice.